When to Visit

-The best thing about Bangalore is that, you’ll find pleasant and comfortable climate throughout the whole year.
-However, most of the foreign tourists prefer the winter season for site seeing.
+The best thing about Bangalore is that you’ll find a pleasant and comfortable climate throughout the whole year.
+However, most foreign tourists prefer the winter season for site seeing.
 October to February is the peak tourist season of the city.

 Located in the heart of the main city, it is one of the main attractions of India.
-Even though it may sound odd, but the castle was actually built by a school principal named Rev. J. Garrett, the first principal of Bangalore’s ‘Central High School’.
+Even though it may sound odd, the castle was actually built by a school principal named Rev. J. Garrett, the first principal of Bangalore’s ‘Central High School.
 The construction work of the palace began in 1862 and renovation continued till 1944.
 The king of ‘Mysore’, Chamarajendra Wadiva X, bought the ownership of the palace in 1873.
 The place is still resided by the modern Mysore royal family.
-Many people tend to think it is a replica of the Windsor castle, which it absolutely wrong.
+Many people tend to think it is a replica of Windsor Castle, which is absolutely wrong.
 But, the ‘Tudor’ style architecture along with the gothic design will certainly remind you of the great British castle.
 The place will capture all your attention while entering with its beautiful garden and elegant design of the exterior fortified towers.
-The interior of the enchanted castle truly complements the beauty of the exterior with its delicate wooded carvings, ornate walls and ceilings as well as elegant furniture.
-The 19th century wall paintings increase the beauty of the castle by many folds.
-The palace is now regularly used for marriage ceremonies, sports events and even rock concerts.
+The interior of the enchanted castle truly complements the beauty of the exterior with its delicate wooded carvings, ornate walls, and ceilings as well as elegant furniture.
+The 19th-century wall paintings increase the beauty of the castle by many folds.
+The palace is now regularly used for marriage ceremonies, sports events, and even rock concerts.
 Some of the most influential musicians have performed in the palace’s yard starting from Bryan Adams to Metallica.
 An automated audio tour guide will aid you to get a better perspective of the whole place.
-But, having your own private guide is even better.
+But, having your own private tour guide is even better.

 Only one sentence is enough to narrate the popularity of this place.
 Since its opening in 2005, 13 million people have visited this sensational place.
-Due to its international standards, it is the highest rated amusement park of India.
+Due to its international standards, it is the highest-rated amusement park in India.
 Characterized by thrilling rides and water slides, the park offers a great experience for tourists.
-The gorgeous clock tower in its premise will easily catch your eyes.
+The gorgeous clock tower on its premise will easily catch your eye.
 On holidays, the whole place gets full to the brim.
 You’ll get the tickets at a very reasonable cost.
-When you are tired exploring architectural splendors, it is a great place to recharge yourself.
+When you are tired of exploring architectural splendors, it is a great place to recharge yourself.

-Overall, Bangalore trip will instill a memory that you’ll cherish forever.
-The people of the town, its architectural gems, delicious foods and dazzling shopping malls can entice any fun loving tourist.
-Some of the best hotels of the country are located in Bangalore.
+Overall, the Bangalore trip will instill a memory that you’ll cherish forever.
+The people of the town, its architectural gems, delicious foods, and dazzling shopping malls can entice any fun-loving tourist.
+Some of the best hotels in the country are located in Bangalore.
 So, you won’t have to worry about accommodation.
-With an experienced guide travelling with you everywhere, you’ll enjoy a fruitful and informative trip, that’s for sure.
+With an experienced tour guide travelling with you everywhere, you’ll enjoy a fruitful and informative trip, that’s for sure.
 So, pack your bags and get ready for an experience of a lifetime.

 Read our previous article Luxembourg: Explore it by bike or walking

-Read our next article Souvenirs from Great Britain and Italy
+Read our next article Trekking and Mountain Climbing in Tanzania